preppie22/averagenerdpost.com/README.md

 # [averagenerdpost.com](https://www.averagenerdpost.com)

 This is the source code for the website.
-It is build using [eleventy](https://www.11ty.dev/) and is provided as is if you want to take a look at how it works.
+It has been built using [eleventy](https://www.11ty.dev/) and is provided as is if you want to take a look at how it works.
 If you feel there is anything that is not reflective of the policies posted on my website, please let me know and I will make sure to correct it.

 # Steps to Download and Run